-It was an eventful Saturday evening on the quaint streets of Nantucket, MA.
-These phrases, eventful and Nantucket don't usually occupy the same sentence.
-However, during the time of our stay on this lovely island, it happened to not only be our honeymoon (exciting and eventful in itself), but also the Figawi race weekend.
+It was a crowded Saturday evening on the quaint streets of Nantucket, MA.
+During the time of our stay on this lovely island, it happened to not only be our honeymoon, but also the Figawi Race weekend on the island.
 This annual boat race is the kick off celebration to the summer season for Nantucket island.
-The streets were lined with college students eager and loud, awaiting whatever activities were to occupy their last night on the island before returning back to the school, as well as boaters full of exhaustion after a long day of racing, and of the course the ever so lucky families who also were in attendance for this fun-filled event.
+The streets were lined with college students eager and loud, awaiting whatever activities were to occupy their last night on the island before returning back to their schools.
+Exhausted boaters after a long day of sailing, and of the course the ever so lucky families were also in attendance for this fun-filled weekend.

-While our weekend on Nantucket didn't neccessarily portray the quaintness that I envisioned, Figawi only made it that much more appealing.
-The liveliness and excitement just added to the joy.
-It truthfully made us want to explore more because we felt like we were missing something if we stepped away from it all for even a smidgen of a second.
+While our weekend on Nantucket didn't necessarily portray the quiet that we had anticipated Figawi only made it that much more appealing.
+The liveliness and excitement just added to the small-town community thrill.
+It made us want to stay and continuing exploring more.

 That chill-nipped evening in May, after strolling those Figawi packed streets we took a break from the nautical scene and stepped into the tiny, rustic house turned restaurant of Oran Mor.
 If I had to do it all over again I would bring my fanciest heels, maybe some pearls, curl my hair, and perhaps even wear tights just because it's the proper thing to do.
 When I describe Oran Mor as being fancy I'm not referring to your downtown nice family outting.
 I'm not even referring to those pricier chains like Ruth Chris.
 Oran Mor carries it's own unique sophistication which could be observed by overhearing the conversation of the 12 year old sitting at the table next to us who was sitting straight with the napkin folded neatly in her lap as she discussed her plans to attend Harvard or Yale one day.